 If you sell physical products, then you’ll need to manage your inventory levels carefully.
 If you run out of stock of a popular product, this could lead to lost sales and unhappy customers.
 On the other hand, if you have too much supply of a product that isn’t selling well, this could tie up your capital and lead to storage problems.

-You can use many different inventory management systems to keep track of what you have and need.
+You can use many different inventory management systems to keep track of a SKU number of each product to understand what you have and need.
 Some of the most popular options include QuickBooks, Fishbowl, and InFlow Inventory.
 These systems can help you track your inventory levels, reorder products when necessary, and generate reports so you can see which products are selling well and which ones aren’t.
+And if you're looking to improve your web store performance, there are also software products to streamline your core processes such as the SAP Business One cloud eCommerce solution.

 It’s vital to strike a balance and keep a close eye on your inventory levels so you can make sure you have enough to meet customer demand.